Honor the Fall Transition with 5 Food Practices and 4 Cleanse-Friendly Recipes

 Makes 4 servings

-Recipes & photography by Claire Ragozzino / Vidya Living
+Recipes and kabocha squash photo by Claire Ragozzino / Vidya Living